asrob-uc3m/robotDevastation-developer-manual/en/tests.md

 Checks that the mock NetworkMananger is able to emulate login, logout, sending player info and sending network events.
 It also tests receiving updates from the MentalMap.

+## testMockupScreen
+This test is not automated.

+The test displays the MockupScreen.

+## testRdInputManager
+This test is not automated.

+Checks that the SDLInputMananger is able to emulate sending and receiving InputEvents from keyboard.

+Usage:
+ * Arrow keys control the crossing point coordinates.
+ * Espace shoots, emitting a sound.
+ * Escape exits the test.

 ## testRdYarpImageManager
 This test requires an actual webcam connected to the pc in order to work.